-This chapter describes the assumptions and the operational environment to operate the TOE as useful information for the judgment before the assumed reader uses the TOE.
+This chapter describes the assumptions and the operational environment to operate the TOE as useful information for the assumed readers to determine the use of the TOE.

 4.1 Usage Assumptions

 Table 4-1 shows assumptions to operate the TOE.